An Interactive Guide To The Fourier Transform

 • How do we get the smoothie back?
 Blend the ingredients.

 Time for the equations?
 No!
-Let's get our hands dirty and experience cycles making patterns with live simulations.
+Let's get our hands dirty and experience how any pattern can be built with cycles, with live simulations.

 If all goes well, we'll have an aha! moment and intuitively realize why the Fourier Transform is possible.
 We'll save the detailed math analysis for the follow-up.